scott5/pigfx/README.md

 # PiGFX
 ## Raspberry Pi graphics card / ANSI terminal emulator

+*[If you are looking for a ANSI/VT100 terminal then I recommend taking a look at [VersaTerm](https://github.com/dhansel/VersaTerm) which has better VT100 support, supports HDMI and VGA monitors and is much easier to configure than this project]*

 This is a fork of https://github.com/fbergama/pigfx with some changes to work better as a terminal for my [Altair emulator](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6) and in general.
 The changes are: